New Year, New Me: Hydration & Weight Loss

 - If plain water isn't palatable, add lemon or other fruit slices to your water to infuse some flavor.

 - Be sure to drink plenty of water before, during, and following a workout.
-If the workout is particularly rigorous or takes place in hot and humid weather, be sure to replace the electrolytes you're losing in sweat with an electrolyte supplement, like Buoy.
+If the workout is particularly rigorous or takes place in hot and humid weather, be sure to replace the electrolytes you're losing in sweat with a hydration boost.

 - If you struggle to remember to drink water, plan out a schedule of drinking first thing in the morning, before and after workouts, during meals, on work breaks, and before bed.
 You could also drink a little water at the start or end of each waking hour.